-The definitions of applicable terms used in this Handbook are as follows:
+The definitions of terms used in Appendix A of this NASA Technical Handbook are as follows:

 Bubble: An imperfection; a relatively large blister or gaseous inclusion.

 Dig: A pit, bubble, inclusion that intersects a surface and is manifested as a deep, short scratch with a length-to-width ratio less than 5:1.